-Informal scoping of potential environmental impacts was undertaken with the Planning Authority and An Bord Pleanála through pre-application meetings.
-Direct and formal public participation in the EIA process will be through the statutory planning application process.
-Information on the EIAR has also been issued to the EIA Portal maintained by the Department of Housing, Culture and Local Government pursuant to s.172B of the Planning and Development Act 2000 and the Minister has responded in the prescribed format.
+Informal scoping of potential environmental impacts was undertaken with the Planning Authority and the Board through pre-application meetings.
+Public participation in the EIA process will be affected through the statutory planning application process.
+Information on the EIAR has also been issued for the Department of Housing, Planning and Local Government's EIA Portal.
+The EIA Portal No. for the application is 2022072.